blockmason/link-workshop-van/activity1/activity1.md

   '0xa70Eb16e4450721DCe159AE0f0F3b02743F249Ad',
   '0xC0721c07E16Bb55DCF0dAE7CA63BA0a2aC3648f6' ]
 ```
 And there are your 10 local blockchain addresses!
+We get back all the accounts because they are unlocked.

 ### Get Account Balance
 Now let us get the balance of one of the local accounts **in ether units**: